Respect for Human Rights

 • Abuse of human rights of foreign workers (including technical interns)

-• Harassment to workers
+• Harassment of workers

 Occupational health and safety

-• COVID-19 related risks
+• Infectious disease-related risks

-• Work related injury or death
+• Work related injuries or death

 Environment